Labor Day 2021: The Best Sales to Shop Right Now

+Labor Day 2021: Best Deals on Mattresses, Tech, Home Decor, Accessories and More

 Summer may be coming to an end, but the fun is just getting started.
-Labor Day weekend is upon us and with it comes Labor Day 2021 sales.
+Labor Day weekend is coming to an end and with it come Labor Day 2021 sales.

 The Labor Day holiday serves as the unofficial start of fall and is always a great time to save on beauty, fashion, home, tech and other items.
 Nestled between the recent Nordstrom Anniversary Sale and November's Black Friday/Cyber Week shopping bonanza, Labor Day 2021 -- Monday, Sept.
 6 -- is sure to be a highlight of the year for shoppers to save.
 The one thing to note, though, is that you're not the only one looking to stock up on things like face masks, travel gear, camping gear, sunglasses, fall wardrobe essentials, handbags and so much more.
 The trick is to get out there and shop while the discounts are good and before these deals disappear.

 So what's still on sale?
 There are amazing deals from Amazon, Alo Yoga, AeroGarden, Biossance, Gap, Kate Spade, Lucky and so many other brands.
+There are great deals out there on cookware and outdoor furniture.
 Plus, it's the best time of the year to save on mattresses -- see our list of the best Labor Day mattress deals.
 So while you're enjoying your traditional Labor Day weekend backyard barbecue, lake time or soaking up the last of the summer sun at the beach, there's a deal (or several) out there waiting for you.

 If you're feeling overwhelmed by all the deals available for the holiday weekend, don't fret.
-Your trusted ET style team has done all the hard work -- OK, we admit it was fun -- finding the best Labor Day deals to shop right now.
+Your trusted ET style team has done all the hard work -- OK, we admit it was fun -- finding the best Labor Day deals to shop right now before they're gone.
 Below, check out our collection of shoppable stores to get you started on your long weekend of savings.

 Labor Day 2021: The Best Deals to Shop: